 Here are the top learning strategies you should be incorporating into your corporate training to keep and develop top talent:

 Everyone’s attention span is different, but it’s been proven you retain more over time if you break learning up.
 Instead of offering one large training session, use bite-sized learning.
 Take key topics and spread them out over a course of time.
 That way employees can digest one concept before moving on to the next.
 Plus, this method allows employees time to recap what they’ve learned so far before applying it to the next lesson.

 2. Retrieval practice

 It’s one thing to learn information, but it’s a completely different concept to retain it.
 Since employees are always multitasking on jobs, what’s learned is often soon forgotten.
 That’s why one of the great learning strategies is the retrieval practice.
-Instead of attending in-classroom training, taking notes and then studying these notes to be quizzed on what’s learned, retrieval practice forces you to use your memory.
-By recalling information without the crutch of notes, it will help employees learn more effectively.
+Instead of attending in-classroom training, taking notes, and then studying these notes to be quizzed on what’s learned, retrieval practice forces you to use your memory.
+Recalling information without the crutch of notes will help employees learn more effectively.

-When it comes to learning strategies, elaboration is another great method for retaining what’s being taught.
-This method will force employees to dig deeper beyond simply recalling what’s learned and actually explaining in great detail what the concepts are.
+Elaboration is a learning method that forces employees to dig deeper beyond simply recalling what’s learned and actually explaining in great detail what the concepts are.
 The goal is to connect what’s being learned to actual real-life experiences so that the new material gets incorporated into a person’s decision-making process.

 The best learning strategies focus on retaining the new information taught.
 That’s why interleaving is a great method to incorporate.
 Interleaving is memorizing new material but woven in with other skills.
 So instead of focusing on just one concept, there are other concepts within the same lesson plan.
 For example, your training is on a new product rollout.
 You may mix in quick lessons about your existing products.
-By doing this, it forces the learner to pay attention.
-He or she must focus on the topics and pick out the new information.
+Doing this forces the learner to pay attention.
+He or she must focus on the topics and pick out new information.